chevah/trac-to-github/README.rst

 For wiki migration, you will need git available in your dev environment.

-This is a 2 stage process:
+This is a 3 stage process:

+1. Copy `config.py.sample` over `config.py`, and edit all the settings.

-1. Create the GitHub Wiki pages using content formated as TracWiki.
+2. Create the GitHub Wiki pages using content formated as TracWiki.
    This is done to have better diffs between historic versions.

-2. Convert the last version of the each page to ReStructuredText, or to any other format.
+3. Convert the last version of the each page to ReStructuredText, or to any other format.